 The only time we are not on the course is when it is unsafe to be there—when lightening is in the area.
 These are the essentials: a good, sturdy shoe or boot.
 Don’t wear a shoe that has no traction.
 We do not allow open-toed shoes or sandals on the course.
 Wear something that is comfortable.
 (Tennis shoes are a great choice).
 Wear pants that are flexible and will not rip or tear.
 Jeans, sweatpants, and twill pants are all fine as long as they are durable and not too tight.
 Dress in layers.
 The weather may fluctuate and so will your body temperature.
 The best way to dress for this is to dress in layers.
 Wear a t-shirt, a long-sleeved shirt, a sweatshirt, then some sort of shell (windbreaker).
 Remember, we will be active, therefore you don’t want too much bulk.
 On a cold day, you may want to wear long underwear.
 Please do not wear jewelry.
 Bracelets, watches, rings, necklaces, earrings, or other items may be dangerous for you and others in your group.
 Don’t wear anything that you don’t want soiled.
 We can get dirty out there.

 Bad weather?
 We never have it.
 It is very possible that we will be out on the course in the rain.
 Courses are not canceled because of rain; they just get to be more fun…that is, if you are prepared with a rain jacket!
 Consider wearing a hat.
 A baseball hat can keep the sun off your head on hot days and a fleece hat can be pulled over your ears on cold days.
 If it is colder, it would be a good idea to wear gloves or mittens.

-Our programs are designed to work with a group model, sized 8-30 people.
-Please contact our registrar, Kathy "Kat" Miller at 859-873-3271, firstname.lastname@example.org or following this link to our Booking Form to make your reservation now!
+For further information or book your group experience now: please contact our registrar, Kathy "Kat" Miller at 859-873-3271, email@example.com or following this link to our Booking Form to make your reservation now!